 Participating groups - varying or revoking a declaration

 Over the course of the Scheme's operation, a participating group's membership may be changed or ended.
-This may occur for a variety of reasons, such as another participating institution wants to join the group; the group wants to appoint a new representative, or cease having a representative; or an associate of the group requests to leave the Scheme.
+This may occur for a variety of reasons, such as another participating institution wanting to join the group; the group wanting to appoint a new representative, or cease having a representative; or an associate of the group requesting to leave the Scheme.

 The Minister must vary or revoke a declaration as soon as practicable where:

 - a state requests in writing to vary or revoke a declaration

 - a participating Territory requests in writing to vary or revoke a declaration, or

 - all of the non-government institutions that are members of a participating group request in writing to vary or revoke a declaration.